goodwill80/Meals-Delivery-and-Event-Tracking-App/README.md

 2. The mobile app also automates real-time tracking of events, allowing the charity organisation to keep track of all events as well as receiving real-time feedback.

 ### Technology used
+1. Javascript
-1. React Native with Expo
+2. React Native with Expo
-2. expo-image-picker
+3. expo-image-picker
-3. react-native-maps
+4. react-native-maps
-4. expo-web-browser
+5. expo-web-browser
-5. expo-location
+6. expo-location
-6. Google Maps API
+7. Google Maps API

 ### User story for a volunteer
 Volunteer will be able to: